MARN-5895/Website/lectures/01_unixshell/README.md

 ## Getting to know the Unix shell

-The Unix shell (aka Terminal Shell or simply Terminal) is a program through which users interact with computers by typing commands.
+The Unix shell (aka terminal shell or simply terminal) is a program through which users interact with computers by typing commands.
 The shell can be used to navigate the file system, move files arounds, and run scripts and complicated programs, such as numerical models.